-The EOS Committee is responsible for overseeing intelligence, surveillance, and security service carried out by, or on behalf of, public authorities in order to safeguard national security interests.
+The EOS Committee is responsible for overseeing intelligence, surveillance, and security service carried out by, or on behalf of, Norwegian public authorities in order to safeguard national security interests.

 The area of oversight is not associated with specific organisational entities.
 It is thus not of decisive importance for the oversight authority which bodies or agencies are engaged in EOS services at any given time.

-However, the Committee may also conduct investigations in other parts of the Norwegian public administration if this is deemed necessary in light of the Committee's oversight duties.
 Senior members of the Public Prosecution Authority, that is, chief public prosecutors and the Director General of Public Prosecutions, are, however, exempt from the Committee's area of oversight.
 Security clearance decisions made by the Storting's administration and / or presidium is neither within the area of the Committee's oversight.

 The responsibility for oversight does not include activities involving persons who are not resident in Norway or organizations that have no address in this country.
 The same applies to activities involving foreign citizens whose residence in Norway is associated with service for a foreign state.
 However, the Committee may investigate these areas as well, if special circumstances so dictate.
 The decision on whether or not such circumstances are present is left to the Committee's discretion.